SjoerdV/CaCAzureDevOpsPipeline/docs/README.md

 Also have a look at the [2020-07: Upcoming PnP PowerShell developments and recommendations](https://www.spdevalk.nl/blog/post-pnp-powershell-developments/) post I wrote on what to expect concerning PnP PowerShell and the use of App Only authentication methods.

-The steps of generating an App Principle for App-Only operations on SharePoint Online has been inspired by [Cyberdrain](https://www.cyberdrain.com/connect-to-exchange-online-automated-when-mfa-is-enabled-using-the-secureapp-model/) (amongst others).
+The steps of generating an App Principal for App-Only operations on SharePoint Online has been inspired by [Cyberdrain](https://www.cyberdrain.com/connect-to-exchange-online-automated-when-mfa-is-enabled-using-the-secureapp-model/) (amongst others).

 ### Known Issues